spectrocloud/librarium/content/docs/04.5-devx/09-manage-dev-engine/30-sso.md

 # Overview

-Palette supports the ability to use Single Sign-On (SSO) and third-party Social Sign-In Providers such as Google and GitHub.
-You can choose to enable or disable this feature.
+Palette supports the ability to use Single Sign-On (SSO) and third-party Social Sign-In Providers, such as Google and GitHub.
 Use the following steps to either enable or disable the feature.

 # Enable SSO